aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/islidecollection/to_array/_index.md

 ## to_array {#int-int}
-Creates and returns an array with all slides in it.
+Creates and returns an array with all slides from the specified range in it.

 ### Returns